What caused Michael's injury?

 What can he feel/not feel?

 Michael's injury is technically C5/6 quadriplegia.
 He is a "quadriplegic," meaning that mobility in all four of his limbs is impaired.
 He has full use of his head (duh!), neck, shoulders, and biceps.
 He can feel all of those things, as well as his chest (above the nipples) and his back, along his shoulder blades.
 From there, south, it gets fuzzy.
 He does have some spots where he can sometimes feel sensation, but there is no meaningful function below there.

 How did you meet?

 We have an interesting story.
 We met in person while Dana was on a college ministry trip to Florida in 1999.
 But, it was no big deal.
 When Dana got back to college, she needed an address to send a thank you note, so she looked up members of the church on AOL.
 She emailed a handful of people, including Michael.
 He wrote her back, then they formed a friendship online that lasted for about 8 years before they took the step of seeing each other in person.
 Less than a year after meeting in person, we became boyfriend/girlfriend.
 Almost a year later, we were engaged.
 Almost another year later, we were married.

-Do you live in a handicap accessible house?
+Do you live in an accessible house?

 Do you have a wheelchair van?

 Yes!
 We do.
 We were given the van by dear friends who received it as a gift from someone else, but no longer needed it.
 Having a van has been a life-changer.
 We also have a Ford Escape, which is a small SUV.
 Dana used to transfer Michael into the front seat, and keep the wheelchair together and load that into the very back of the SUV.
-In the future, we look forward to having a van that Michael can actually drive!

 Are you able to have children?